endeavouros-team/endeavouros-DE-fixes/plasma/README.md

 ---

-first test was using this here biút as it partly bypass  dynamic generation of files unde rplasma we can not really use it:
+first test was using this here but as it partly bypass  dynamic generation of files under plasma we can not really use it:

 copy `/usr/share/plasma/plasmoids/org.kde.plasma.taskmanager` to
 `/etc/skel/.local/share/plasma/plasmoids/org.kde.plasma.taskmanager`